Create and deploy a Lambda Function in Node.js with AWS CDK

 • test/lambda-node-cdk.test.ts is where we write tests for our stack defined in lib/lambda-node-cdk-stack.

-We will focus on the lib/lambda-node-cdk.ts file to create our Lambda function.
+We will focus on the lib/lambda-node-cdk.ts file to create our Lambda Function.

-Create the Lambda function
+Create the Lambda Function with AWS CDK v2

-import * as cdk from '@aws-cdk/core';
+import * as cdk from 'aws-cdk-lib';

 export class LambdaNodeCdkStack extends cdk.Stack {

-constructor(scope: cdk.App, id: string, props?: cdk.StackProps) {
+constructor(scope: Construct, id: string, props?: cdk.StackProps) {

 super(scope, id, props);